 Heat oil in a large pot over medium heat.
 Add cumin seeds and let them sizzle.
-Then add onion, garlic, ginger and green chillies to it and sauté everything for 15-20 minutes.
+Then add onion, garlic, ginger, and green chilli and sauté everything on high flame for a minute.

-Place a lid on and reduce the heat to medium low.
-Allow it to simmer for 15-20 minutes.
+Place a lid on and reduce the heat to medium-low.
+Allow it to simmer for another 15-20 minutes.
 Cook till the sauce starts to reduce and oil starts to appear on top.

 Bhuna Masala (Indian Curry Paste)